Decoupled Diffusion Sampling for Inverse Problems on Function Spaces: Appendix

+\cref{thm:local-dominance-gradw-informal,thm:dw-implies-overlap-informal} offer a clear geometric interpretation of guidance behavior in joint-embedding diffusion models during posterior sampling.
+Guidance attenuates when $x$ lies far from all mixture centers and also when $x$ is dominated by a single component (\cref{cor:local-dominance-attenuation-informal}).
+Non-vanishing guidance is possible only when $x$ lies in an overlap region where at least two mixture components have comparable responsibility (\cref{cor:nonvanishing-requires-overlap-informal}).
+We provide a visualization for the two criteria in \cref{fig:guidance-geometry}.
 Under data scarcity, such overlap regions may be rare or entirely absent, causing coefficient-space guidance to collapse throughout the sampling process.
 This failure mode is intrinsic to joint-embedding formulations and cannot be remedied by alternative noise schedules or sampling heuristics.
 These observations motivate a decoupled formulation in which observation consistency is enforced through an explicit forward operator rather than learned joint correlations.